 9. Have patience with yourself… and your dog

 You’re not expected to know everything about owning and caring for a dog.
 There is just too much to learn.
 Don’t let that overwhelm you.

-If you’re a caring and loving doggy parent and a conscientious human then trust that you’ll be able to redirect yourself when you make a mistake.
+If you’re a caring and loving dog owner then trust that you’ll be able to redirect yourself when you make a mistake.
 Making mistakes is part of the process of caring for a dog.
 Be patient with yourself.